spatha0011/spatha_vsd-hdp/Day5/README.md

 ### What is DAC
 A digital-to-analog converter or DAC is a system that converts a digital signal into an analog signal.
 DACs are widely used in modern communication systems enabling the generation of digitally-defined transmission signals.
 As a result, high-speed DACs are used for mobile communications and ultra-high-speed DACs are employed in optical communications systems.

+### Project Structure
+- src/include/ - Contains header files (*.vh) with necessary macros or parameter definitions.
+- src/module/ - Contains Verilog files for each module in the SoC design.
+- output/ - Directory where compiled outputs and simulation files will be generated.